armandoespindola/armandoespindola.github.io/_pages/about.md

 ##### <font color="#1F618D"> Welcome to my personal research website! </font>

-I am a geophysicist focusing in waveform tomography in exploration, regional and global seismology.
+I am a geophysicist focusing on waveform tomography in exploration, regional and global seismology.
 I combine numerical methods and high-performace computing to image the Earth's interior.

 Currently, I am a Postdoctoral Research Associate in the